Jurajhh/Learning-Boost/README.md

 3. I tried to understand a Bogotobogo tutorial on TCP SOCKET PROGRAMMING that I believe would help me to solve the **Task 1** (see above): https://www.bogotobogo.com/cplusplus/Boost/boost_AsynchIO_asio_tcpip_socket_server_client_timer_bind_handler_multithreading_synchronizing_network_D.php

-  - however, here, I came into an issue with ctime
+-- nevertheless, here, I came into an issue with ctime